Roshnipadam/MovieRecommendation/README.md

 # MovieRecommendation

+##Problem statement
-Python -Implementation of Movie Recommender System
+  Check out all the movies and their respective IDs lementation of Movie Recommender System Calculate mean rating of all movies
+  Calculate count rating of all movies
+  Creating dataframe with 'rating' count values
+  Plot graph of 'num of ratings column' analysing correlation with similar movies